Sunbird-cQube/cQube_Base/README.md

   - Installs Prometheus and node exporter

 - Save and Close the file

-  <b>Configuration of infrastructure attributes and udise data indices, metrics:</b>
-- Based on the number of infrastructure attributes required by the state, configure the infrastructure report by filling the required fields in the file `infrastructure_master.csv`:
-- To edit below mentioned infrastructure details `nano infrastructure_master.csv`
-- Save and Close the file
-- Based on the number of udise attributes required by the state, configure the udise_config.csv file by filling the required fields in the file `udise_config.csv`:
-- To edit below mentioned UDISE details `nano udise_config.csv`
-- Save and Close the file
-- For more information to configure the weights & columns for udise/infrastucture, please refer operational document.

-- Update the diksha parameters(api_url,token,encryption key,dataset name channel_id,org_id) in the `development/python/cQube-raw-data-fetch-parameters.txt`

 - Give the following permission to the install.sh file
 ```